Drug Trafficking and Distribution

 In New Jersey, it is a crime for any person, knowingly or purposefully, to possess or have under his or her control a controlled dangerous substance with the intent to distribute it.
 The Department of Law and Public Safety classifies controlled substances based on schedules, with drugs categorized as Schedule 1 leading to more severe penalties.
 Marijuana, or cannabis, for instance, is classified as a Schedule 1 substance under the federal Controlled Substances Act, making it illegal to possess or distribute the drug without a DEA license.
 However, medical use of cannabis is permitted, making the line between criminal and lawful activity blurred.
 Therefore, possessing marijuana for medical purposes can still result in criminal charges if the amount in a defendant’s possession is more than what would be considered appropriate for personal use.

 Penalties for being convicted for drug trafficking or intent to distribute are dependent on what kind of drug was involved as well as the quantity in the defendant’s possession.
+A drug trafficking lawyer can advise Middlesex County residents on what they can expect in their specific case.
 The sentences for these crimes are broken down into “degrees,” with each degree carrying a minimum amount of incarceration time or fines:

 - Third-degree crimes result in three to five years of imprisonment;